-If the time period for correcting the deficiencies has elapsed, or the unit is given a "Final Fail" rating, SAHA will notify the owner and the family that unit has been rejected and that the family must search for another unit.
+If the time period for correcting the deficiencies has elapsed, or the unit is given a "Final Fail" rating, Opportunity Home will notify the owner and the family that the unit has been rejected and that the family must search for another unit.
+If the participant wishes to remain in the unit, owners may pay for a second reinspection by scanning the QR code on the Final Fail card issued by an inspector during an initial or moving inspection.
 Following a "Final Fail" determination, the family may submit a new RTA for the same unit if the family has not found another unit by the time the owner completes all repairs and the family continues to wish to live in the unit.